Cubified/termgl/README.md

 - Add the ability to select a different geometry on which to render the shader (e.g. cube, sphere, etc.)
 - Investigate occasional crashes on window resize
 - Add more uniforms and other quality of life improvements
-- Add support for channels (i.e. custom images/textures) and interactivity (i.e. keyboard and mouse)
+- Add support for channels (i.e. custom images/textures)
-- Add mouse support via `iMouse`

 ## A Few of My Other Terminal Projects